sin-null/wallpaper-engine-kde-personal/README.md

 Lastly, you can use the already cloned repository from our container (diff/wallpaper-engine-kde-plugin), and from it you need these files/folders from the plugins folder: contents folder, metadata.desktop and metadata.json.
 And just move those files/folder into the previously created folder.

 Now reboot your machine, and hopefully when you go to the wallpapers setting, under Wallpaper type, should be Wallpaper Engine for KDE!
+Feel free to delete the container as well with: podman rmi -f fedora